ds-modules/curriculum-guide/README.md

 * **The Essentials - **Complete steps in the assignment development workflow, such as creating, publishing, collecting, and grading assignments.
 * **During the Course - **Miscellaneous questions you may have during the semester, such as how to troubleshoot student errors and how to install new Python packages.

-## Quick Links to Common Questions
+## Links to Common Questions

 * How do I set up an interact link?
+* How do I install new Python packages on the JupyterHub?

 *